mathjax/MathJax/mathjax/docs/html/_sources/configuration.txt

 It is best to load MathJax in the document's ``<head>`` block, but it is also possible to load MathJax into the ``<body>`` section, if needed.
-If you do this, load it as earlier early as possible, as MathJax will begin to load its components as soon as it is included in the page, and that will help speed up the processing of the mathematics on your page.
+If you do this, load it as early as possible, as MathJax will begin to load its components as soon as it is included in the page, and that will help speed up the processing of the mathematics on your page.
 MathJax does expect there to be a